Creating computer games art may seem like a dream job, but how do you actually become a games artist? Here is advice graduate artists will want.

 Your hobbies and interests section is a great opportunity to show how keen you are.
 What type of games do you like?
 Any specific examples?
 Why?
 Here is the place to say!
 When you are playing think about what you like and don’t like—in an interview you’ll need to be prepared to talk about anything in your CV.

-There are a number of different areas of art within the games industry, some jobs may involve a number of these and others may be more specialised – you should be aware of your strengths as an artist and emphasise them.
+There are a number of different areas of art within the games industry.
+Some jobs may involve a number of these and others may be more specialised.
+You should be aware of your strengths as an artist and emphasise them.
 The areas are:

 The majority of roles will involve the use of a 3D graphics application the main ones being Maya and 3D Studio Max.
 Obviously a good working knowledge of one of these application will be a real benefit, however your ability to create exciting, believable 3D objects is the most important thing whatever software you use.
-The types of work we’d expect to see from candidates are:
+So the types of work we’d expect to see from candidates are: